tepeumut/JSP-Servlet-MVC-Example/README.md

-# JSP Servlet MCV Example
+# JSP Servlet MVC Example
 JSP and Servlets with JDBC API to connect to a MySQL database and basic session
 ## Install
 1. Clone or download project and open project into NetBeans